 In Matthew 6, we see that God:

-Do you believe God will provide you with what you need?
+Do you believe God will provide for you?

-Giving is how you express your trust in him.
+Giving is one way in how you express your trust in him.

 Punch fear in the face.